MX-Linux/style/README.md

 Try to limit lines to 100 characters at most.
 Lines that need to exceed 100 characters must not exceed 120 characters.
 We make exceptions for legacy translated texts and block of text that makes sense to be presented on one line (e.g., a bash command that we cannot split on two lines without reducing readability).

+All whitespace (such as indentation) and comment text is considered as part of the line, and counts towards the line length.
+For the purposes of this calculation, a single tab character is considered to occupy 4 characters of a line.

 2.1) **Breaking conditional statements into multiple lines**

-For veryshort statements in conditionals, it is acceptable to have a compact format where the statement is on the same line as the conditional:
+For very short statements in conditionals, it is acceptable to have a compact format where the statement is on the same line as the conditional:
 ```
 if (conditional) do_this();